Hamdi Braa

-Hamdi Braa (born 7 September 1986) is a Tunisian basketball player for Stade Nabeulien in the Championnat National A. Braa has played professionally since 2004.
+Hamdi Braa (born 7 September 1986) is a Tunisian basketball player for ES Radès in the Championnat National A. Braa has played professionally since 2004.
 He helped the club to the 2007 Tunisian Championship.

 Braa is a member of the Tunisia national basketball team that finished third at the 2009 FIBA Africa Championship to qualify for the country's first FIBA World Championship.
 Braa averaged 5 PPG and 3.6 RPG for the Tunisians during the tournament.
 He also competed for the Tunisians in the 2007 FIBA Africa Championship.